gferreira/fb-variable-spacing/docs/install.md

 Installing with Mechanic
 ------------------------

-It is recommended to install Variable Spacing using [Mechanic], so it can automatically check for updates and install them.
+It is recommended to install VariableSpacing using [Mechanic], so it can automatically check for updates and install them.

-1. Download the file `VariableSpacing.mechanic` file from the repository.
+1. Download the file `VariableSpacing.mechanic` from the repository.
 2. Go to the Mechanic extension’s settings.
 3. Use the plus button to add the `.mechanic` file to the list of [Single Extension Items].